exercism/java/go/the-farm/README.md

 The error message should include the number of cows that was passed as argument.
 You can see the format of the error message in the example below.

+Note that if both a "negative fodder" error and a `SillyNephewError` could be returned, the "negative fodder" error takes precedence.

 ```go
 // twentyFodderNoError says there are 20.0 fodder